filamentphp/filament/packages/tables/docs/03-columns/04-image.md

 ## Wrapping the images

-When displaying the table as a Grid, images can be set to wrap if they can't fit on one line, using `wrap()`:
+Images can be set to wrap if they can't fit on one line, by setting `wrap()`:

 ```php
 use Filament\Tables\Columns\ImageColumn;